 Equitable ownership:

 Equitable ownership is a type of ownership in which the owner cans only benefit from the property that the buyer will use and enjoy.
 Example: If MR. A is the legal owner of a property and MR. B is the equitable owner.
-Then MR. A is not entitled to the use and enjoyment of the property whereas, MR. B doesn’t own the property but has the right to use and enjoy it, something which MR. A cannot do.
+Then MR. A is not entitled to the use and enjoyment of the property, MR. B doesn’t own the property but has the right to use and enjoy it, something which MR. A cannot do.

 Trust and beneficial ownership:

 Trust and beneficial ownership refer to a specific property right “use and Title” in equity.
 But the property owner is any other person.
 Example: If MR. x’s property is transferred to trustees to hold it for the benefit of the beneficiaries.
-It is not MR. X’s trust that owns the land or shares but the trustees of MR. X’s who owns it.
+It is not MR. X’s trust owns the land or shares but the trustees of MR. X’s who owns it.
 So their names would be used as the trust and beneficiaries.

 Vested ownership: